5 Common Myths About DISC: Debunked

 Wrong.
 The same person can be very different from one environment to another.
 This has been demonstrated by profiling millions of people in various environments.
 The demands of the environment will cause a person to expend more or less energy on the primary behavioral dimensions of Dominant, Influential, Sensible, and Correct.

-See also Sabka Baap Angutha Chhap Cast and Crew, Roles, Release Date, Trailer
+See also Nail Polish (Zee5) Web Series Cast and Crew, Roles, Release Date, Trailer

 In fact, PeopleKeys conducted an international study of personalities in the workplace and at home, and found that people typically vary greatly in different environments.